 Throughout this journey, McCoy offers personal and thought-provoking insights into experiencing fungi, based on his 15 years of practice and study in the field.
 In the end, the reader is left with the means to integrate mycology into any aspect of their life, community, or environment.

 With step-by-step protocols for beginner to advanced processes, hundreds of photographs and illustrations, over a dozen appendices, and 100 species profiles, Radical Mycology is an invaluable reference book for anyone interested in Do-It-Yourself (or Do-It-Together) homesteading, community organising, food security, natural medicine, grassroots bioremediation, and the evolution of human-fungal-ecological relations.
 More than a book on mushrooms, Radical Mycology is a call to ally with fungi in all efforts to spawn a healthier world.
 Heavily referenced and illustrated by the author, this unprecedented treatise will undoubtedly remain a classic for generations to come.

 Peter McCoy speaks on behalf of the fungi, the most overlooked and misrepresented organisms in the web of life.
-Peter is an original founder of Radical Mycology, a grassroots organization and movement that teaches the many ways to work with fungi for personal, societal, and ecological resilience.
-Apart from his work with fungi, he is also a community organizer, artist, musician, lecturer, and teacher.
+Peter is an original founder of Radical Mycology, a grassroots organisation and movement that teaches the many ways to work with fungi for personal, societal, and ecological resilience.
+Apart from his work with fungi, he is also a community organiser, artist, musician, lecturer, and teacher.

-From his mushroom homestead in Portland, Oregon, Peter’s daily practice centers on cultivating, researching, and foraging for new intersections between healthy human and fungal relations.
+From his mushroom homestead in Portland, Oregon, Peter’s daily practice centres on cultivating, researching, and foraging for new intersections between healthy human and fungal relations.
 Peter is available for consultation on mushroom cultivation and remediation design, site surveys, lectures, informal talks, and teaching assignments.